eribeiroClassroom/syscalls-code-reading-questions/README.md

 # syscalls-code-reading-questions

-Example of adding code to markdown text
+Example of how to add code to markdown text

 ```cpp
 void *threadA ( void *ptr )